The Hitchhiker's Guide to the Galaxy Tertiary to Hexagonal Phases: Fit the Seventeenth

 The episode opens with a Guide entry about the Silastic Armorfiends, a very aggressive species, who apparently were the first race ever to shock a computer, by asking it (Hactar) to design the "Ultimate Weapon".
 Hactar designed one, a small bomb which would destroy every sun in the universe by connecting them in hyperspace.
 However, it turned out to be a dud, because Hactar had decided that any possible consequence of making it a dud would be better than it actually being used.
 The Silastic Armorfiends were unimpressed with this and destroyed Hactar, and later themselves.

-They arrive at the asteroid, but too late to do anything but watch.
+Arthur’s clique arrive at the asteroid, but too late to do anything but watch.
 The Krikkit robots place the key into the Wikkit Gate, revealing Krikkit.
 As the robots from the escaped Krikkit ship leave their ship, they notice that Zaphod Beeblebrox is with them, who gets knocked out by the Krikkitmen, who then proceed to actually destroy the lock.
 Zaphod explains that they had brought him on their ship, but had not killed him; but not for any obvious reason.

 Zaphod comes with the others on Slartibartfast's ship, where Slartibartfast announces that they have no choice but to go down to the surface of Krikkit.
 Arthur had recovered two items—the Golden Bail, in order to allow the Heart of Gold to work once more, and more importantly, the Ashes of the Wooden Pillar.
-Zaphod returns to the Heart of Gold, and asks Trillian whether she wishes to come with him—she declines.
+Zaphod returns to the Heart of Gold, and asks Trillian whether she wishes to come with him; she declines.

 Arthur, Ford, Trillian and Slartibartfast finally land on Krikkit, where they notice that there are hundreds of floating buildings and warships above the surface.
 They are soon apprehended by some Krikkitmen, who ask them if they are aliens.
 The Krikkitmen ask them about the "balance of nature".
 They express concern that the plan of universal destruction would upset the balance of nature, and also would stop them from having sporting links with the rest of the Galaxy.

 The leader of the group, in private, explains to Trillian they have a bomb, that can destroy everything that exists, and cries about this.
 Aware of the cliche, Trillian asks him to "take me to your leader", who resides "up there" in the sky, far away from the Krikkitmen on the surface.

 Meanwhile, the others notice that the Heart of Gold is visible in the war zones above the planet.
 Zaphod sneaks into one of the floating buildings, where he finds the original starship that crash-landed on Krikkit.
 He recognises it instantly as a fake, designed to teach a non-spacefaring race how spaceships work.
 He later overhears a conversation between two Krikkit officers, and that apparently the robots are getting depressed and do fiendishly difficult quadratic equations instead of fighting.
 The episode ends with Zaphod over-hearing Marvin sing a depressing song.